carpentries-lab/good-enough-practices/_extras/guide.md

 Based on their education, past research experience, past jobs, and hobbies, there can be a lot of variation.
 The goal of the material is that everyone has a chance to reflect on their practice and learn something valuable.

+Pre-lesson (or even pre-episode) survey are extremely useful to understand the level at which the learners are entering the lesson/episode.
+You should include these in the etherpad to help tweak you discussion level.

 ## Discussions are the opportunity for peer to peer learning